sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 ### Questions

 `questions.html` should be the first page the user see when you run `flask_app.py`.
 This page should ask the viewer to enter a name, age, and the name of their favorite SoftDes Ninja.
 To do this, you will need to create an html form.
-If you are unfamiliar with forms, check out ['this resource'](http://www.w3schools.com/html/html_forms.asp).
-For even more information, check ['this'](http://tinyurl.com/htmlforms) out.
+If you are unfamiliar with forms, check out [this resource](http://www.w3schools.com/html/html_forms.asp).
+For even more information, check [this](http://tinyurl.com/htmlforms) out.

 ### Response

 `response.html` should display the information the user entered.
-This is where the rendering pages with variables section will come in handy. ["This resource"](https://www.tutorialspoint.com/flask/flask_http_methods.htm) is also a good place to learn more about sending the data from the html form.
+This is where the rendering pages with variables section will come in handy.
+[This resource](https://www.tutorialspoint.com/flask/flask_http_methods.htm) is also a good place to learn more about sending the data from the html form.
 You will need to understand actions and methods in order to create a functioning submit button.
-For more examples see ["here"](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Sending_and_retrieving_form_data).
+For more examples see [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Sending_and_retrieving_form_data).

 In order to render the information from the form, you need a way to access the form data.
 In order to access the inputs, you must use the request object which you can read about [here](http://flask.pocoo.org/docs/1.0/quickstart/#the-request-object).